-Polarization of 3He and 129Xe can be contemplated by brute-force, Stern-Gerlach, or optical-pumping techniques.
+Polarization of 3He and 129Xe can be contemplated by brute-force, Stern-Gerlach, or by optical- pumping techniques.
 Brute-force polarization uses high magnetic fields and low temperatures to create an imbalance of nuclear spin state populations.
-At low temperatures 3 He atoms in the liquid phase are indistinguishable, obeying Fermi-Dirac statistics with the consequence that neglible polarization can be achieved at reasonable magnetic fields.
-(The effective spin temperature does not drop below the Fermi temperature of $T_F = 0.18$ K.) For solid 3 He, the lattice positions, not the momentum states, distinguish atoms and Boltzmann statistics describe the polarization.
-The result is that solid 3 He can be polarized, achieving the equilibrium value which at $10\,\mathrm{mK}$ and $10\,\mathrm{T}$ gives $P_3 = 91.5\%$.
-Low temperature alone is not sufficient to produce solid ${}^3\mathrm{He}$ -high pressures are also needed.
+At low temperatures 3He atoms in the liquid phase are indistinguishable obeying Fermi-Dirac statistics with the consequence that negligible polarization can be achieved at reasonable magnetic fields.
+(The effective spin temperature does not drop below the Fermi Temperature of $T_F = 0.18K$.)
+For solid 3He, the lattice positions, not the momentum states, distinguish atoms, and Boltzmann statistics describe the polarization.
+The result is that solid 3He can be polarized, achieving the equilibrium value which at 10 mK and 10 T gives $P_3 = 91.5\%$.
+Low temperature alone is not sufficient to produce solid 3He - high pressures are also needed.
 The Pomeranchuk method involves cooling the liquid in an applied magnetic field under pressure.
-For $T < 0.32\,\mathrm{K}$, the liquid's entropy is less than that of the solid and the sample cools itself in a process similar to cooling by evaportation (Lounasmaa, 1974).
-Frossati (1998) has proposed producing a thousand liters of highly polarized ${}^3\mathrm{He}$ per day using this method, followed by rapid warming of the polarized ${}^3\mathrm{He}$ through the liquid phase.
-It is not known whether ${}^{129}\mathrm{Xe}$ can be polarized in this way, though measured spin diffusion times seem favorable.
+For T < 0.32 K, the liquid's entropy is less than the solid's and the sample cools itself in a process similar to cooling by evaporation [Lounasmaa, 1974].
+Using this method to polarize, followed by rapid warming of the polarized 3He through the liquid phase, Forassatti [Frossati, 1998] has proposed producing a thousand liters of highly polarized 3He per day.
+It is not known whether 129Xe can be polarized in this way, though measured spin diffusion times seems favorable.

-$$P_3 \approx \tanh(\mu B/kT)$$ (3)
+$$P_3 \approx \tanh(\mu B/kT),$$ (3)

-Stern-Gerlach techniques have been used to produce beams of highly polarized 3 He.
-However, the tradeoffs of acceptance and polarization have limited fluxes to $\approx 10^{14}/\text{s}$ with $P_3=0.9$ for a hexapole magnet.
-This is not sufficient for accumulation of useful quantities, though it is useful for applications where a trace amount of highly polarized 3 He is required (Golub and Lamoreaux, 1994).
+Stern Gerlach techniques have been used to produce beams of highly polarized 3He.
+However the tradeoffs of acceptance and polarization have limited fluxes to $\approx 10^{14}$ /s with $P_3 = 0.9$ for a hexapole magnet.
+This is not sufficient for accumulation of useful quantities, though it is useful for applications where a trace amount of highly polarized 3He is required [Golub and Lamoreaux, 1994].

-Optical polarization employing either hyperfine spin exchange with an alkali-metal vapor (Bouchiat et al., 1960) for 3He and 129Xe or optical pumping of metastable helium atoms for 3He (Colgrove et al., 1963) both emerged as promising techniques with the availability of lasers.
-Both techniques are now used to produce liter quantities (at STP) with polarization $P_3 > 50\%$ that are used for neutron polarization, polarized targets, and medical imaging.
+Optical polarization employing either hyperfine spin exchange with an alkali-metal vapor [Bouchiat et al., 19 for 3He and 129Xe or optical pumping of metastable helium atoms, for 3He [Colgrove et al., 1963] emerged as promising techniques with the availability of lasers.
+Both techniques are now used to produce liter quantities (at STP) with polarization $P_3 > 50\%$ that are used for neutron polarization, polarized targets, and for medical imaging.